brikis98/yevgeniy-brikman-homepage/_posts/2014-07-31-extreme-programming-explained-embrace-change.md

 No book of gardening, however complete, makes you a gardener.
 First you have to garden, then join the community of gardeners, then teach others to garden.
 Then you are a garden

-As Will Rogers said, ‚ÄúIt ain't what you don't know that gets you in trouble.
-It's what you know that ain't so.‚Äù
+As Will Rogers said, "It ain't what you don't know that gets you in trouble.
+It's what you know that ain't so."

 If members of a team don't care about each other and what they are doing, XP won't work.
 If members of a team don't care about a project, nothing can save it.

-In software development, ‚Äúperfect‚Äù is a verb, not an adjective.
+In software development, "perfect" is a verb, not an adjective.

 Quality isn't a purely economic factor.
 People need to do work they are proud of.